 About Gary Marks

-Since 1973 Marks has released eleven critically acclaimed albums.
-He has also written and published over twenty novels and non-fiction books on various subjects since 1988.
+He has also written twelve novels and a number of non-fiction books on various subjects since 1988.

-Gary’s second and third albums, Upon Oanda's Wing (1977), and Thoughts of Why (1978), were re-released in Japan and Asia in 2012 and 2013.
+Gary’s second and third albums, Upon Oanda's Wing (1977), and Thoughts of Why (1978) featured John Scofield, Paul McCandless of the band Oregon, Art Lande (ECM), Bill Douglass, and Mark Isham.
+Both albums were re-released in Europe, Japan and Asia in 2012 and 2013, and again in 2025.

 Gary Marks was born in Manhattan, N.Y. in 1950.
 His mother was a classical violinist who performed solo at Carnegie Hall at the age of ten.
 But his mom also loved R&B, rock, folk, jazz, and Motown. . . .Ray Charles, the Beatles, Dylan's first recordings, John Coltrane, and early Motown were the sounds that resonated through his house as a young boy.